Good to Go (to College)

 John Muscarello works hard to be self-reliant, but he’s not afraid to reach out.
 “We always encouraged John to try as hard as he could,” says his mother, “but also to learn to ask for what he needed.
 He wrote a letter to his sixth-grade teacher, saying, ‘I’m working really hard here, what can you do to help me?’
 You can’t go through high school without asking for anything and then be an advocate for yourself in college.”

-Holly Susi says that many of the college freshmen she encounters have never had to explain to an adult how ADHD affects them.
+Holly Susi says that many of the college students with ADHD she encounters have never had to explain to an adult how the condition affects them.
 “Students who come to see me are often unable to tell me how I can help,” she says.
 “Students should be prepared to explain how ADHD affects their academic performance and be ready to ask for specific accommodations.”

 Susi urges parents to begin role-playing such discussions while their children are still in high school.
 The parent can act as a learning disabilities officer, a college professor, or a classmate, while the son or daughter practices advocating for his or her needs.